Courgette Chocolate Cake, 16p [VG/V/DF]

 Courgettes in cake came into fashion a few years ago, but I only really bothered with them when I had a glut of the green blighters one autumn.
 Desperate to get rid of them, I made them into wholesome soups, pestos, pasta sauces and smuggled a few into this big chocolate cake.
 The courgettes are virtually indetectable – a novel way of smuggling vegetables into your children or fussier members of your household – but the moisture gives a pleasurable density and a little heft to an otherwise light snack.
 Eat your greens, go on!

-Serves 6 rather generously at 16p each
+Serves 6 rather generously

 2 courgettes, 40p (£1.60/1kg courgettes, Sainsburys Basics)

 50g dark chocolate or 25g cocoa powder, 21p (84p/100g, Sainsburys own cocoa powder)

 zest and juice of 1 lime or 1 tbsp bottled lime or lemon juice, 4p (60p/250ml, bottled lemon juice, Sainsburys)

 250g self-raising flour, 9p (55p/1.5kg SRF, Sainsburys Basics)

 a pinch of salt, <1p (45p/750g, Sainsburys Basics table salt)